bytefish/bytefish.de/blog/timerseries_databases_4_mapping_data.md

 ## The Plan ##

-The past articles I have planned have been way too ambitious.
+My past articles on Big Data and Data Mining projects have been *way too ambitious*.

 Sometimes I spent months reading papers, articles, blogs and studying code in GitHub repositories.
-Sometimes I deleted all drafts in sheer frustration, because I didn't see any progress.
+And in the end I deleted most of the code in sheer frustration, because I didn't see any progress.
+Future articles will be much shorter and focus on smaller problems.

-So future articles will be much shorter and focus on smaller scale problems I have tackled.
-Instead of directly starting with data mining models I want to show how to visualize data first.
+Instead of directly starting with data mining models and timeseries analysis I want to show how to visualize data first.
 Because for me working with data always starts with *getting a feel* for it.

 I love making spatial data more accessible by creating choropleth maps: